Azure/azure-quickstart-templates/floatingip-haproxy-keepalived-ubuntu/README.md

-# Create a redundant load-balancer setup, with 2 Ubuntu VMs running haproxy/keepalived, each load balancing requests to 2 other Ubuntu VMs running Apache webserver.
+# Create a redundant haproxy setup with 2 Ubuntu VMs configured behind Azure load balancer with floating IP enabled.

-This template creates 2 ubuntu (haproxy-lb) VMs under an *Azure load-balancer* (Azure-LB), which is configured with *floating IP*.
-The goal-state ensures only one of the haproxy-lb VMs is active and configured with the VIP (public IP) address.
-It also creates 2 other Ubuntu (application) VMs running Apache (default configuration) for a proof-of-concept.
+This template creates 2 ubuntu (haproxy-lb) VMs under an *Azure load-balancer* (Azure-LB) configured with *floating IP* enabled.
+It also creates 2 additional Ubuntu (application) VMs running Apache (default configuration) for a proof-of-concept.

 It uses *CustomScript Extension* to configure haproxy-lb VMs with haproxy/keepalived, and application VMs with apache2.
+The end-state configuration ensures only one of the haproxy-lb VMs is active and configured with the VIP (public IP) address.

 It also deploys a Storage Account, Virtual Network, Public IP address, Availability Sets and Network Interfaces as required.